brunompacheco/IPG.jl/README.md

 ## Payoff Functions

 The payoff is defined as a JuMP expression.
-Thus far, any quadratic jump expression is supported.
-In the (near) future, we expect to support nonlinear expressions as well, which could be handled by the SGM for two-player games.
+Any expressions (including nonlinear!) are supported.
+They will, however, affect the choice for how the sampled games are generated and solved.
+See [Sampled game solution](#sampled-game-solution) for more details.

 ## Example